Elevate Your Career with an MBA Degree from UM-Flint

 In addition, over the past three years, our MBA graduates rank in the 89th percentile in management and 87th in accounting in ETS Major Field Tests.
 ETS Major Field Tests for MBA graduates assess mastery of concepts in all business fields by graduating MBA students.
 It provides national comparative data on sub-scores in each field among graduates of 250 AACSB accredited business schools in the United States.

 As an MBA student at UM-Flint, you have access to unique research opportunities that allow you to put classroom theory to work in your current place of employment or in new career opportunities.
 Our MBA students work to apply research toward innovative product development, audience reach, improved efficiencies, and resolving problems through out-of-the-box thinking.

 UM-Flint BBA students have the opportunity to apply for the Joint BBA/MBA program early in their junior year.
 Qualified undergraduate BBA students may be able to complete their MBA degree with up to 21 fewer credits than if the MBA degree were pursued separately.

 Master of Business Administration Program Curriculum

-With nine concentration options, the MBA program curriculum is tailored to instill the knowledge and skills you need to excel as a business professional in your chosen field.
-The robust curriculum includes 33 to 45 credit hours of foundational business courses, core courses, and concentration electives.
-At the end of the program, students also have a hands-on capstone experience in which they present their synthesis of knowledge and develop an action plan to solve challenging organizational issues.
+With nine concentration options, the MBA program curriculum is tailored to instill the knowledge and skills you need to excel as a business leader in your chosen field.
+The robust curriculum includes 33 to 45 credit hours of foundational, core, and concentration courses.
+At the end of the program, students also have a hands-on capstone experience in which they present their synthesis of knowledge and develop a strategic action plan to solve challenging organizational issues.